 This article is not to be reproduced or copied in any form without the express permission of the author.

 The term “soccer” is not, as most people think, an “Americanism.”
 It originated at the University of Oxford in the 1880s to distinguish between the sports of “rugger” (rugby football) and “assoccer” (association football).
 It was shortened to soccer at that time.

 Referred to by the President of the Union of European Football Associations as “the dirty dozen.”

 Failure to recognize the interest of stakeholders led the sustainability rating agency Standard Ethics to downgrade J. P. Morgan’s credibility rating from “adequate” to “non-compliant.”

 The owners are, of course, pivotal stakeholders.
 In displaying behaviour reminiscent of past practice around shareholder capital, the mistake the owners made was to dramatically underestimate the influence base of the other stakeholders.

-John Burdett has has extensive international experience as a senior executive.
-As a consultant he has worked in more than 40 countries for organizations that are household names.
-He has worked on organization culture for some of the world’s largest organizations.
-His thought leading intellectual property, in any one year, supports talent management in many hundreds of organizations around the world.
-He holds a doctorate in management development and is a Fellow of the Chartered Institute of Personnel and Development.
-In addition to numerous business articles and twice being awarded article of the year by MCB publications, he has published 15 books on leadership, talent management, coaching and organization culture.
-A number of them bestsellers.
-He has recently completed his Executive Playbook – It’s Time to Rethink Succession.
+John O. Burdett is founder of Orxestra® Inc. He has extensive international experience as a senior executive.
+As a consultant he has worked in more than 40 countries for organisations that are household names.
+John has worked on organisation culture for some of the world’s largest organisations.
+His ongoing partnership with TRANSEARCH International means that his thought leading intellectual property, in any one year, supports talent management in many hundreds of organisations around the world.